 We ensure that the transfer pricing documentation complies with the Transfer Pricing framework and regulations in the individual local country as well as the OECD transfer pricing documentation requirements.
 We support our clients in transfer pricing planning and advisory as well as the resolution of queries from local or overseas tax authorities and helped them to defend their transfer pricing policies and documentation.

 Our international portfolio includes clients from India, China, Australia, Malaysia, Thailand, Philippines, Vietnam, Indonesia and Singapore.
 We assist companies on transfer pricing advisory matters and the defence of their transfer pricing arrangements with the respective tax authorities.
 Additionally, we advised MNE and listed companies on complex transfer pricing issues, and we have extensive experience in the manufacturing, high technology, hospitality, and healthcare industries.

 What is transfer pricing about and how does it affect you

-Due to increased scrutiny by tax authorities around the world, transfer pricing has become one of the riskiest areas for multinational corporations from both the compliance and tax planning perspectives.
-Amazon, AOL, Adobe, Hewlett-Packard, Microsoft, and other multinationals have all made the headlines in recent years because of transfer-pricing disputes over potential adjustments to income ranging from tens of millions to upward of a billion dollars.
+Because there is increased scrutiny by tax authorities worldwide, transfer pricing poses a big risk to multinational corporations and organisations from both the tax planning and compliance perspectives.
+Amazon, Adobe, AOL, Microsoft, Hewlett-Packard, and other large multinationals have all made the headlines in recent years due to transfer-pricing disputes over potential adjustments to income that ranges from tens of millions to over a billion dollars.
 But if you think transfer pricing affects only big companies, this is where people are often mistaken.
 Transfer pricing is only triggered when there is an existence of multiple facilities in more than one taxing jurisdiction.

-We advise companies on how they can best manage their transfer pricing life cycle.
+We advise companies on how they can manage their transfer pricing life cycle in the best way.
 The life cycle consists of four phases: planning, implementation, documentation, and monitoring.
-While most companies have focused their efforts on the first three phases, the changing tax landscape has made it necessary for companies to manage new pressures, such as increased data collection and information sharing among tax authorities, through the active monitoring of their transfer pricing positions.
-It is important that companies develop a clearly defined process to manage and mitigate their transfer pricing risks.
+Most companies are focused on the first three phases, but the changing tax landscape has made it necessary for companies to manage new pressures, such as increased data collection and information sharing among tax authorities by the active monitoring of their transfer pricing positions.
+It is crucial for companies to develop a clearly defined process that can manage and mitigate their transfer pricing risks.

 Why do we conduct benchmarking analysis/studies ?